fpereiro/gotoB/readme.md

 The HTML and the state are deeply interlocked.
 They interact in a yin-yang manner:

 - The state determines how the HTML will look.
-- Certain elements in the HTML (buttons, inputs) will perform changes in the state.
+- Certain elements in the HTML (buttons, inputs) will perform changes to the state.

 For example:
 - When the user loads the shopping cart for the first time, the HTML shows an empty cart (state -> HTML).